 These are items associated with and necessary to carry out the activities in the grantee's Scope of Work.
-These may include medical supplies, drugs, animal subjects (e.g., mice, zebrafish) office supplies, patient educational supplies, software, software licenses, and any other consumable items necessary to carry out the CPRIT grant award.
+These may include medical supplies, drugs, office supplies, patient educational supplies, software, software licenses, and any other consumable items necessary to carry out the CPRIT grant award.

 General facility and maintenance supplies (e.g., janitorial, exterminator, etc.) may also be charged to this category if allocated using a direct cost allocation plan.
-Otherwise, these expenses should be allocated as an indirect cost.
+Otherwise these expenses should be allocated as an indirect cost.
 Similarly, supplies used in the general administration of the organization (e.g., executive director's office, accounting office) should be allocated as an indirect cost.